Home

 Linda was 17 when she married Larry Fisher.
 Things began to add up for Linda when she realized her paring knife was missing.

-The DNA test sealed Fisher’s fate while exonerating drifter, petty thief, and pot-smoker David Milgaard spent nearly 23 years in prison for a crime he didn’t commit.
-That’s not a typo; it’s 23 years.
+The DNA test sealed Fisher’s fate while exonerating drifter, petty thief, and pot-smoker David Milgaard who spent nearly 23 years in prison for a crime he didn’t commit.
+That’s not a typo; 23 years.
 Let that sink in.

 A young David Milgaard.